cloudfoundry/stratos/docs/developers-guide.md

 ##### Environment variable

+If you wish to use a local user account, ensure you have set the following environment variables:

+- `AUTH_ENDPOINT_TYPE=local`
+- `LOCAL_USER` - The username for the local user
+- `LOCAL_USER_PASSWORD` - The password for the local user
+- `LOCAL_USER_SCOPE=stratos.admin` - This gives the local user admin permissions.
+Currently other roles are not available.

 If you have a custom uaa, ensure you have set the following environment variables:

 - `UAA_ENDPOINT`- the URL of your UAA